You may wish to see an introductory page to this section with a map first.

 The Russian penetration in the Caucasus led to an early case of ethnic cleansing with large numbers of Muslims abandoning their homelands to start a new life in Anatolia; the move was in part fostered by appeals by the Sultans, who thought that in this way they weakened the Russian economy.
 The Ottoman government however did very little to help the refugees and many perished on their journey towards Turkey.

-In 1895 a massacre of Armenians at Harput was reported by the New York Times in the following article of November 17, 1895:
+A massacre of Armenians at Harput was reported by the New York Times in the following article:

 The news of the massacre at Harput and the sacking of the mission premises there, is in some respects the most serious that has come from Turkey.